monumentality/ifiend/README.md

+# ifiend
-# ifiend - Check YouTube without leaving the comfort of your terminal.
+### Check latest YouTube uploads without leaving the comfort of your terminal.

 # /features
 ### Check out the latest videos from your favorite channels.